 And the more I got frustrated with myself for doing it, the more I did it.
 It wasn’t a conscious decision, I would find myself already doing it and unable to stop.
 Or if I deleted the apps I would feel so empty or stressed out, and only re-downloading them and reading would make me feel better.
 I felt like I was falling into a dark deep hole and I couldn’t get out.

 “Are seriously going to just ignore me right now?”
 I remember him saying.

-Tinashe’s whispered question snapped me out of my panic as I had been trying to figure a way out of the situation instead of paying attention to him. and I remember how I sighed deeply as I walked towards him, taking his hand in mine, and led him to the table.
+Tinashe’s whispered question snapped me out of my panic as I had been trying to figure a way out of the situation instead of paying attention to him.
+And I remember how I sighed deeply…or had it been dramatically… as I walked towards him, taking his hand in mine, and lead him to the table.

 “Do you even care?” he had asked.

 “Of course I care, Tina, I love you more than I have ever loved anyone in my life,” I responded, feeling so guilty that I had him questioning what we had.

 “Then what is going on?
 Why do I feel like we are not in this together anymore?”